dipanjali23/coding/README.md

 📫 How to reach me: DM on IG @deev_twist or just drop a winking face 😉 on Github, I'm always stalking my notifications!
 😄 Pronouns: she/her
 ⚡ Fun fact: I believe ramen 🍜 is best than brain food!
 I've hacked my linux rig to boot in less than 5 sec (sometimes...😅) I binge anime during coding sprints (recommendations are welcome!)
 I use KDE for the aesthetics, but XFCE when I just want pure speed 😋😅 I think memes accelerate learning.
-Prove me wrong!
+Prove me wrong! and i am that of which you can never think of it smally 😂😂